One-Point Restricted Conformal Blocks and the Fusion Tensor Product: Space of VOA-conformal blocks on three-pointed

-Throughout this paper, we adopt the following conventions: \begin{itemize} \item All vector spaces and algebraic curves are defined over $\C$, the complex number field. \item $\N$ represents the set of all natural numbers, including $0$. \end{itemize}
+Throughout this paper, we adopt the following conventions: \begin{itemize} \item All vector spaces and algebraic curves are defined over $\C$, the field of complex numbers. \item $\N$ represents the set of all natural numbers, including $0$. \end{itemize}

-In this Section, we first review vertex operator algebras and related structures, then introduce the notions of chiral Lie algebra ancillary to the three-pointed projective line $(\P^1,\infty,1,0)$ and the space of three-pointed conformal blocks using an algebraic language.
+In this section, we first review vertex operator algebras and related structures, and then introduce the notions of chiral Lie algebras ancillary to the three-pointed projective line $(\P^1,\infty,1,0)$ and the space of three-pointed conformal blocks using an algebraic language.